 He founded Digital Fundraising School, an online school that helped media-makers, designers, entrepreneurs, and tech visionaries to become better at crowdfunding.
 He has taught business fundamentals at General Assembly in LA and was a regular contributor to HuffPost and Techli.

 View his lectures, writing, and writing about him in the Red Cup media kit.

-His course Arch585: Visual Storytelling and Entrepreneurship in Media, is offered online.
-The course investigates visual stories as an active tool to critically explore and express design ideas; positions social media and crowdfunding as a foundation for creative action. it is not open to Freshmen and Sophomores.
+His course Arch585: Visual Storytelling and Entrepreneurship in Media, is offered online and includes on-campus meeting times.
+The course investigates visual stories as an active tool to critically explore and express design ideas.
+It positions social media and crowdfunding as a foundation for creative action.

 Previously Lee was executive producer of DocuCinema, a media production company that he founded and that created documentaries and series television for The History Channel, Discovery Health, The Learning Channel, ReelzChannel, Food Network, and Bravo.
 He has produced dozens of hours of programming that has been seen worldwide.
 Early in his career, he wrote for Good Morning America and was a producer for Dateline NBC in Burbank.
 He has guest-lectured and taught workshops and classes at USC, University of Minnesota College of Design, Architecture for Humanity and Public Architecture.
 Factoid: Back in the 1980s, he was a writer on the iconic cartoon series.

 - 585Visual Storytelling and Entrepreneurship in MediaVisual Storytelling and Entrepreneurship in Media

 THIS COURSE IS 80% ONLINE.
 There are three on-campus meetings during the semester.